matthewsides/Networking/README.md

 Moreover the Client - server network due to the Classic centralisation, does not have the robustness of a network P2P.This is because as there is only one hub, when the hub is down, customer requests cannot be met.

+### Cloud

-### Cloud Cluster
+### Cluster

 Cluster differs from Cloud and Grid in that a cluster is a group of computers connected by a local area network (LAN), whereas cloud and grid are more wide scale and can be geographically distributed.
+The networked computers essentially act as a single, much more powerful machine.
+A computer cluster provides much faster processing speed, larger storage capacity, better data integrity, superior reliability and wider availability of resources.

+However Computer clusters are, however much more costly to implement and maintain.
+This results in much higher running overhead compared to a single computer.

 ### Centralised